Skip to main content

-Thankfully we managed to work our way through this maze and around midnight we made it into a shipping lane where they are not allowed.
-We have about 170nm of shipping lane before we hit the next little group of islands and no doubt some more of our friendly fishing comrades.
+Thankfully, we managed to carefully work our way through this intricate maze.
+Just before midnight, we successfully made it into a shipping lane, where these fishing operations are (mercifully) not permitted.
+We have about 170 nautical miles of clear shipping lane ahead of us before we anticipate encountering the next cluster of islands and, no doubt, some more of our "friendly" fishing comrades.
+Until then, we're thoroughly enjoying the relaxing watches where we only come across predictable commercial ships, complete with their recognizable navigation lights – pure bliss!

-On another note we crossed over the equator last night!
+On another exciting note, we crossed over the Equator last night!
 Whoop Whoop!
-Back in the Southern Hemisphere.
-It happened around 23:00.
-It was Kel’s first time crossing and I don’t know what it is but when I crossed it last time with Griff on the Selene 60 it was also in the middle of the night.
+We're officially back in the Southern Hemisphere.
+The crossing happened around 23:00.
+It was Kel's first time crossing this significant line, and it's curious, but my last crossing with Griff on the Selene 60 was also in the middle of the night.
+It's always a moment of quiet reflection and accomplishment for any yacht delivery skipper.

 Comments